isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information on Subject Based Banding and Full Subject Based Banding.md

 <b>2)    Common Curriculum Subjects</b>

 In their mixed form classes, students will take a set of subjects at a common level, amounting to about one-third of curriculum time.
 This would allow students in mixed form classes to spend curriculum time together in these subjects.
-Secondary One (2023) students from all courses will take six common curriculum subjects.
+Secondary One (2023) students from all courses will take <u>six</u> common curriculum subjects.

 These subjects are: